tanujravi/airfoil_meshing/README.md

   </tr>
 </table>

-10. Fafield mesh grading - Seems to have no effect, more investigation required.
+10. Fafield mesh grading - Seems to have no effect, more investigation is required.